jgyy/fcc-scrape/placeholder.md

 ---
-id: 587d824e367417b2b2512c57
+id: 587d824c367417b2b2512c4e
-title: Test if an Object is an Instance of a Constructor
+title: Test if One Value is Below or At Least as Large as Another
 challengeType: 2
-forumTopicId: 301605
+forumTopicId: 301606
-dashedName: test-if-an-object-is-an-instance-of-a-constructor
+dashedName: test-if-one-value-is-below-or-at-least-as-large-as-another
 ---

 # --description--

 As a reminder, this project is being built upon the following starter project on [Repl.it](https://repl.it/github/freeCodeCamp/boilerplate-mochachai), or cloned from [GitHub](https://github.com/freeCodeCamp/boilerplate-mochachai/).

-`#instanceOf` asserts that an object is an instance of a constructor.

 # --instructions--

-Within `tests/1_unit-tests.js` under the test labelled `#18` in the `Objects` suite, change each `assert` to either `assert.instanceOf` or `assert.notInstanceOf` to make the test pass (should evaluate to `true`).
+Within `tests/1_unit-tests.js` under the test labelled `#9` in the `Comparisons` suite, change each `assert` to either `assert.isBelow` or `assert.isAtLeast` to make the test pass (should evaluate to `true`).
 Do not alter the arguments passed to the asserts.

 # --hints--